keenlabs/capillary/README.md

 ### capillary.kafka.zkroot

 If your Kafka chroots to a subdirectory (or whatever it's called) in Zookeeper then you'll want to set this.
-We use '/kafka8' after upgrading from 0.7.
+We use 'kafka8' after upgrading from 0.7.

 ### capillary.storm.zkroot

 If your Storm chroots to a subdirectory (or whatever it's called) in Zookeeper then you'll want to set this.
-We use '/keen-storm'.
+We use 'keen-storm'.

 ###